Client Credentials

 Rate Limiting

-To encourage this workflow, client credentials authentication requests are limited to 50 requests per rolling 24-hour period per client.
-JWTs returned from a successful authentication include the claims below to indicate the current usage status against the requesting application's quota.
+To encourage caching, client credentials authentication requests are limited to 50 per rolling 24‑hour period per client.

 ClaimTypeDescription